-OCML is initially designed to be a modeling tool for the configuration of the CIAO [9] component middleware configuration options, however it is generic enough to be used as a modeling tool for different tools and libraries.
-However CIAO configuration options provides a good example for demonstrating OCML.
+In its current form OCML has been designed to be a modeling tool for the configuration of the CIAO [9] component middleware configuration options.
+However it is generic enough to be used as a modeling tool for different middleware platforms.

+This section illustrates through use case scenarios how OCML is used to model CIAO configuration options.
 The CIAO options are categorically divided into four sections as simple and advanced resource factories, server strategy factory, and client strategy factory.
-All these categories are defined as different Option categories and the options modeled within them hierarchically.
+All these categories are defined as different Option categories and the options are modeled within them hierarchically.

-A sample rules governing options and expressed textually is shown below.
+A sample rules governing option dependencies and expressed textually is shown below:

-- If the CIAO's ORBAllowReactivationOfSystemIds is set to value 0 then ORBActiveHintsInIds cannot be declared and therefore cannot have a specific value. - If the ORBConnectionPurgingStrategy is set to value NULL, then neither ORBConnectionCacheMax nor ORBConnectionCachePurgePercentage can be declared and can have a specific value.
+- Figure 2 depicts a rule for CIAO's ORBAllowReactivationOfSystemIds.
+If this option is is set to value 0 then the ORBActiveHintsInIds option cannot be declared and therefore cannot have a specific value. - Figure 3 show how when the ORBConnectionPurgingStrategy is set to value NULL, then neither ORBConnectionCacheMax nor ORBConnectionCachePurgePercentage can be declared and can have a specific value.